-(i) If the court issues an extreme risk protection order, then the court must inform the respondent that the respondent is entitled to request a hearing to vacate the order in the manner provided by subsection (m).
+(i) If the court issues a risk protection order, then the court must inform the respondent that the respondent is entitled to request a hearing to vacate the order in the manner provided by subsection (I).
 The court shall provide the respondent with a form to request a hearing to vacate.

-(j) If the court denies the petitioner's request for an extreme risk protection order, then the court must issue a written order stating the particular reasons for the denial.
+(j) If the court denies the petitioner's request for a risk protection order, then the court must issue a written order stating the particular reasons for the denial.